 Bordering the Bosphorus and its laurel-stitched banks, Six Senses Kocataş Mansions mingles Ottoman eminence with the trappings of a worldly bohème.
 Occupying two yalı (waterfront mansions) in well-heeled Sariyer, the hotel was once the home of Necmeddin Molla Kocataş, a minister of justice for the Ottoman Empire.
 The interiors play out Istanbul’s dance between continents, dressed in Belle Époque furnishings that borrow from Europe and Asia alike.
 Svelte armchairs and writing desks rub shoulders with trunks wrapped in studded leather, lending a hint of bohemia and golden-age travel.
 Each morning, go toe-to-toe with the river as you sip Turkish coffee on the terrace, then settle in the salon-esque café, sun yourself in the gardens or cruise down the Bosphorus on a private boat.
-In spring 2020, the red ribbon will be cut at the spa, a Six Senses take on the traditional Turkish bath.

 Get this when you book through us: